CNRResistanceAntibiotic/seqblast/README.md

 # seqblast

-This repository is done for the purpose of versionning tools in CNR "Résistance aux antibiotiques".
+This repository is done for the purpose of versioning tool in CNR "Résistance aux antibiotiques".

 We warns you to dont clone this repository.